Martin-James-Tech/Martin-Ai/README.md

 <hr>

-<h3>⚠️ Warning!💀</h3>
+<h3>⚠️ 𝗪𝗮𝗿𝗻𝗶𝗻𝗴!💀</h3>

-<h5>Because of user bots; Your WhatsApp account can be banned.
+<h5>😂This Bot was created by a learner so; Your WhatsApp account can be banned.
 You are responsible for everything you do.
 Most likely, using WhatsApp setting management commands too much may caused getting banned.Ce>